neoncortex/bashed/README.md

 eu diff 2 $fn
 ````

 The diff arguments can be set be changing the diffarg variable.
-By default, ther arguments are: --color -c.
+By default, ther arguments are: --color -c.  diffcurses can be used instead of diff, to select the files to diff using a curses interface.
+You should select two files from the curses interface, or one, if you pass a filename.
+For example:

 #### Selecting:
 ````